There has been a lot of interest in new, emerging social network platforms with integrated cryptocurrencies that are attempting interesting things.

 Under the Hood

 It’s quite amusing to see how Narrative right now is sort of ‘hiding’ its crypto and blockchain, maybe because they feel this should be more ‘under the hood’, as it could be off-putting to new users.
-However, it still means that users own and control all the data and content they provide to the platform.
-It also means that traditional currency including Paypal has been well integrated into Narrative, which might be a wise move at this stage of the crypto game.
+They shouldn’t: it still means that users own and control all the data and content they provide to the platform.
+But it also means that traditional currency including Paypal has been well integrated into Narrative, which might be a wise move at this stage of the crypto game.

 It has a big focus around the concept of ‘niches’ where users can suggest or buy these ‘mini-forums’ on any subject, and get rewarded for managing, moderating and contributing content to them